rocky-linux/documentation/docs/guides/security/learning_selinux.md

 By default, the security context of the process is defined by the context of the user (identity + role + domain) who launches it.

-A domain being a specific type (in the SELinux sense) linked to a process and inherited (normally) from the user who launched it, its rights are expressed in terms of authorization or refusal on types linked to objects:
+A domain is a specific type (in the SELinux sense) linked to a process and inherited (normally) from the user who launched it.
+Its rights are expressed in terms of authorization or refusal on types linked to objects:

 A process whose context has security __domain D__ can access objects of __type T__.